 How much will I save?

-On average most of our customers save in the region of 50-60% off their power bill.
+On average most of our customers save in the region of 50% to over 100% off their power bill.
+It's not unusual for a customer to contact us and express their joy in receiving an electricity bill which shows a credit instead of a debit.
 With the savings achieved the pay off period is usually between 3-6 years.

 Are there any warranties?